In this article, we will discuss the how to get discount using gst number, impact of discounts under GST, and its eligibility.

 Discount provided at the time of supply or before it as well as recorded in the invoice. | The Discount is eligible for deduction from the transaction value. |

-Note: The views stated above in this article is based on the writer’s understanding of laws and ciculars issued by the CBEC.
+Note: The views stated above in this article are based on the writer’s understanding of laws and circulars issued by the CBEC.